Adry04/Adry04/README.md

 - 👋 Hi, I’m Adry04
-- 👀 I’m interested in learning new programming languages and other stuff
+- 👀 I’m interested in learning new programming languages and other CS and AI related things
-- 🌱 I’m currently learning Spring Boot (Java framework), Vue.js and Python
+- 🖥️ I’m currently learning Computer Science stuff at the University of Salerno
-- 💞️ I’m looking to collaborate on some new projects
+- 📈 I'm looking to graduate as soon as possible and at the same time collaborate on some new projects 🙂
 - 📫 Mail me: adrianodevita8@gmail.com

 <!---